university-of-york/research-it-documentation/docs/source/using_viking/submitting_jobs.rst

 Batch Jobs
 ----------

 Viking can run lots of different jobs in many different ways, but for the most part you'll probably want to submit the job via a jobscript.
 A jobscript is just a text file with various options in it and then a list of commands to run, which makes up the job.
-This is then submitted to the job scheduler called `Slurm <https://slurm.schedmd.com/quickstart.html>`_ which manages all the jobs on Viking and does it's best to ensure they all run as fairly and efficiently as possible.
+This is then submitted to the job scheduler called `Slurm <https://slurm.schedmd.com/quickstart.html>`_ which manages all the jobs on Viking and does its best to ensure they all run as fairly and efficiently as possible.
 This means you set up the jobscript, send it to ``Slurm`` with the ``sbatch`` command and you can leave Viking to work on the job when ``Slurm`` decides it's time.
 This is great because you don't have to sit and wait for your job to start!

 Below is an example jobscript, let's save it as ``jobscript.job`` for this example: